wheaties5588/quiz-game/README.md

 #### By Matthew Wieciech
 ​
 ## Description
-A times trivia game that is Harry Potter themed!
+A timed trivia game that is Harry Potter themed!
 Answer 10 questions before the 60 second timer runs out.
 Keeps and updated scoreboard in local storage.
 ​
 ## Features
 ​